Strategies for Reducing Operating Costs

 Other Resources Available

-Additional information on reducing costs is available from other sources including the Minnesota Council of Nonprofits, the MAP for Nonprofits, the Nonprofits Assistance Fund, and the Wilder Foundation.
+Additional information on reducing costs is available from other sources including the Minnesota Council of Nonprofits, Propel Nonprofits, and the Wilder Foundation.
 These organizations offer consultative and training services and special pricing programs in specific areas.
 Their websites also provide information related to reducing costs including budgeting, purchasing, choosing a consultant and overall financial management.

 Although reducing operating costs can be a daunting and time-consuming task, reductions can be accomplished using these strategies and utilizing the many resources available to nonprofits.